jina-ai/jina/docs/advanced/experimental/indexers-benchmark.md

 - [RiiSearcher](https://hub.jina.ai/executor/ksr1lmku)

 `SimpleIndexer` is based on doing exhaustive search across all the Documents.
-However, FAISS, HNSW and Rii are based on the approximate nearest neighbor approach.
+However, FAISS, HNSW and Rii are based on different approximate nearest neighbor approaches.
 For each of these, we provide several configurations of parameters, in order to ascertain which behaves best.

 ## Datasets